martintajur/node-mysql-activerecord/README.md

 ### Handling Error Messages and Results

 The third parameter of every execution method will be a callback function.
 For `single` connection setups, the parameters for the callback are in the `node.js` standard `(err, response)` format.
 When you are working with `pool` and `cluster` type connection setups, a third paramter will be passed containing the `conn` (connection) object used to make the query.
-You would use this connection object to pass on to a successive query (to avoid having to get release and re-get another connection) or release the connection back to the pool(s).
+You would use this connection object to pass on to a successive query (final paramter of all exec methods)&mdashto avoid having to get release and re-get another connection&mdash;or release the connection back to the pool(s).
 If the driver throws an error, a javascript `Standard Error` object will be passed into the `err` parameter.
 The `response` parameter can be supplied with an array of result rows (`.get()` & `.get_where()`), an integer (`.count()`), or a response object containing rows effected, last insert id, etc... in any other scenario.

 ### Response Format Examples